grantat/paywall-classify/README.md

 ## Installation

-Since this app utilizes Python 3 (tensorflow) and Nodejs 8 (puppeteer) it is recommended to build this app with Docker.
+This app utilizes Python 3 (tensorflow) and Nodejs 8 (puppeteer) and is therefore recommended to build this app with Docker.
 To build the image:

 ```shell
 $ docker build -t paywall-classify .